Our Services

 Helpful Resources

-Adequate sleep is essential for executive function and speech control because deep non-REM and REM sleep reset neural networks in the prefrontal cortex, regulate emotions, and coordinate speech-related motor pathways, while sleep loss impairs decision-making, emotional stability, and can lead to slurred speech.
+Adequate sleep is essential for executive function and speech control.
+During deep non-REM and REM sleep, the brain resets neural networks in the prefrontal cortex, regulates emotions, and coordinates speech-related motor pathways.
+Sleep deprivation impairs decision-making, destabilizes mood, and can cause slurred speech or word-finding difficulty.

 Executive functions are higher-order cognitive processes centered in the prefrontal cortex.
 They allow us to: